jarnalyrkar/dmplayer/readme.md

 You play Dungeons and Dragons, and want to play layered tracks of music, ambience and sound effects.
 You already have a local library of music, soundtracks and sound effects, or know how to get it.

 Apart from one music sample and one sound effect sample, there is no audio packs or sets included with this software.
-If you need pre-compiled audio sets and effects that are ready to go, <a href="https://syrinscape.com/subscriptions/3-supersyrin/">Syrinscape</a> might be a better bet.
+If you need pre-compiled audio sets and effects that are ready to go, <a href="https://syrinscape.com/subscriptions/3-supersyrin/">Syrinscape</a> might be a better option.

 ### Using for online play:
 There are programs that can patch the audio from an application, into whatever output you require.